Kintoyyy/MikroTik-LibreQos-Integration/README.md

 ### **Key Features**
 1. **Automatic Synchronization**:
-   - Regularly checks for changes in MikroTik PPP secrets.
+   - Regularly checks for changes in MikroTik PPP secrets and active hotspot users.
    - Updates the `ShapedDevices.csv` file with new, modified, or deleted entries.
+   - Updates occur every 10 minutes.

 2. **Rate Limit Calculation**:
    - Extracts rate limits from MikroTik PPP profiles.
-   - Calculates minimum rates as 50% of the maximum rates for both download and upload.
+   - Computes minimum rates as 50% of maximum values and 115% for the maximum.

 3. **Logging**:
    - Logs all actions (additions, updates, deletions) for easy monitoring and debugging.